plone/documentation/develop/plone/content/dynamic_views.rst

 If you want to restrict this ability, grant or revoke this permission as appropriate.

-This can be useful for some content-types like Dexterity ones, where dynamic views are enabled by default, and the easiest way to disable them is using this permission.
+This can be useful for some content types like Dexterity ones, where dynamic views are enabled by default, and the easiest way to disable them is using this permission.